Exploring Canada’s National Parks

 Thursday, 02 February 2017

 From epic mountain ranges and lush rainforests to offshore islands and coastal reserves, Canada’s 46 national parks showcase some of the country’s most spectacular and diverse landscapes.
 A wealth of well-marked hiking trails, guided activities and wildlife experiences are on offer, enabling visitors to explore whilst respecting the pristine wilderness around them.
-And in celebration of Canada’s 150th birthday, you can enjoy free entry to all national parks throughout 2017!
-Below is just a selection of some of our favourite parks.
+Here are just a few of our favourites...